2024 World Aquatics Swimming Championships (25 m)

-The 17th World Aquatics Swimming Championships (25 m) took place from 10 to 15 December 2024 in Budapest, Hungary at the Duna Arena.
-Swimming events in the championships were conducted in a 25-metre indoor (short course) pool.
+The 17th World Aquatics Swimming Championships (25 m) took place from 10 to 15 December 2024 in Budapest, Hungary, at the Duna Arena.
+Swimming events in the championships were conducted in a 25 m indoor (short course) pool.

-The 4 × 50 m freestyle relay and 4 × 50 m medley relay for men and women were removed from the event lineups, and the mixed 4 × 100 m medley relay was added, for a total of 45 medal events.
+The 4 × 50 m freestyle relay and 4 × 50 m medley relay for men and women were removed from the program, and the mixed 4 × 100 m medley relay was added, for a total of 45 medal events.

-The United States topped the medal table, winning 18 gold & 39 medals in total, and broke 21 world records in the championships, were named the best team award.
-Noe Ponti of Switzerland was named the best male swimmer and Gretchen Walsh of the United States was named the best female swimmer.
+The United States topped the medal table, winning 18 gold & 39 medals in total, and broke 21 world records in the championships, were given the Best Team Award.
+Noe Ponti of Switzerland was named the Best Male swimmer and Gretchen Walsh of the US was named the Best Female swimmer.

 Belarusian swimmers competed under the name of "Neutral Athletes A" under the World Aquatics flag, while Russian swimmers competed under the name of "Neutral Athletes B", also under the World Aquatics flag.